oglueck/to-gentoo/README.md

 What are the essential tasks?
 - You should probably compile and install a new kernel
 - Create a new initramfs (aka initrd) and install grub and its config
-- Install syslogd and vixie-cron and all other software you might need
+- Install syslog-ng and cronie and all other software you might need
 - Migrate anything you need from the old system which is found in /orig
 - free up space by removing the old system